You’ve likely heard it before; The best time to look for a new job is at the beginning of the year. Specifically, January to March.

-And on the flip side, job seekers are usually advised to slow down their job hunt (or stop it completely) during the Summer due to scheduling conflicts from vacations (both yours and your prospective employer’s) and companies taking a break to recuperate from all the projects they’ve worked on during the winter months.
+And on the flip side, job seekers are usually advised to slow down their job hunt (or stop it completely) during the summer due to scheduling conflicts from vacations and companies taking a break to recuperate from all the projects they’ve worked on during the winter months.

-"If you’re contemplating decreasing your job search efforts as the temperature starts to increase, you should actually take a moment to rethink your approach."
+But if you’re contemplating decreasing your job search efforts as the temperature starts to increase, you should actually take a moment to rethink your approach.

 1. You'll have less competition

 Since so many job seekers are either assuming summer’s not a good time to be on the job hunt or on vacation, you’ll probably find there are fewer people going after the same roles you are.
 While the average job you see on any given job board has 250 candidates vying for the position, that number can decrease significantly from June through August.

 Part of the reason the job search process can be so challenging is that of the sheer number of applicants you’re competing with every time you hit “submit” on a company’s career page.